alexgao09/Uber-Analysis/README.md

 Public data was downloaded from https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city

-Libraries required: ggplot2, shiny, shinydashboard, leaflet, plyr

-uber_analysis.R performs data preprocessing and feature extraction only.

-csv files must be unzipped first in data directory.
+Steps to run application:
+1. Download repository
+2. Go into data folder and unzip all csv files
+3. Install the required libraries (ggplot2, shiny, shinydashboard, leaflet, plyr) if not done so already

-*** run dashboard.R script to generate dashboard ***
+4. Run dashboard.R to generate the dashboard